GuilhermeFLima/Machine-Learning-Psychiatry/diary.md

   - Put old code into Recycling folder.

 Need to check: why grid search cross val not working for depression vs mixed depression???
 Problem in the group numbers???

+### Aug 6
+- Starting Naive Bayes classifier.
+  - will do each type of vf separately.
+  -